 THE CONCERT SERIES

-We are able through the generosity of sponsors to provide a limited number of subsidised places for young people at the reduced price of £45.00 (U. S. $75.00, Euro60.00).
-These places are available to anyone aged between sixteen and twenty-one who is not in full-time employment.
-Please note that all students must be over sixteen years old.
+We are able through the generosity of sponsors to provide a limited number of subsidised places for young people at the reduced price of £50.00 (U. S. $75.00, Euro60.00).
+These places are available to anyone aged between eighteen and twenty-one who is not in full-time employment.
+Please note that all students must be over eighteen years old.

 There are a limited number of free places for people prepared to act as stewards, carrying out duties such as serving teas and coffees at break times, staffing the admissions desk, and setting out rooms.
 Being a steward may mean arriving early and missing part of some sessions.
 Prospective stewards must be over 18.
 Please phone or click here for email if you would like to be considered.